MOUNT OLIVET WEEKDAY PRESCHOOL & PARENTS’ DAY OUT

 Priority Registration 2018 – 2019

 (for families currently enrolled at MOPS, MOUMC families, and MOPS alumni families) will be held the week of January 22 through January 26, 2018.
 Priority Registration forms will be available in the preschool office beginning Tuesday, January 16 and must be returned no later than 1:30 p.m. on Friday, January 26.
 Priority Registration families who do not register by this deadline will forfeit their priority status.
-For Priority Registration, we need to see each child’s birth certificate at the time of registration, if at all possible.
-In addition, for Priority Registration, a registration is due at the time of registration (amount to be announced).
+For Priority Registration, we need to see each child’s birth certificate at the time of registration.
+In addition, for Priority Registration, a registration fee of $110 is due at the time of registration.
 The fee is nonrefundable if we offer your child a space in our program.
 All children will be placed as of their age on September 30, 2018.

 Open Registration 2018 – 2019